nodejs/node/doc/api/stream.md

 * Returns: {Promise}

-Returns a promise resolving to the full content as an array buffer.
+Returns a promise fulfilled with the full content as an {ArrayBuffer}.

 ##### `readable.blob()`
 <!--- YAML>